DimasDMM/live-timing-strategy/lts-pipeline/README.md

 ### Adding more dependencies

-Every time you add more dependencies, you'll need to update the lock file.
-For this purpose, use this command while you are in the virtual env:
+Every time we add more dependencies, we'll need to update the lock file.
+For this purpose, use this command while we are in the virtual env:
 ```sh
 poetry lock --no-update
 ```